TharunKommaddi/OracleApex/Oracle Apex PL SQL Codes.md

-/* ORACLE TEXT MULTIPLE TABLES AND MULTIPLE INDEXES FROM MULTIPLE TABLES USING MATERIALIZED VIEW*/
+# ORACLE TEXT MULTIPLE TABLES AND MULTIPLE INDEXES FROM MULTIPLE TABLES USING MATERIALIZED VIEW